GuiPimenta-Dev/lambda-forge-docs/docs/page6.md

 Fantastic, it took under **3 minutes**!

-This approach ensures that we never exceed the 15-minute timeout limit, as each time a new message is published to SNS, the timeout counter is refreshed, allowing continuous execution without interruption.
+This approach ensures that we never exceed the 15 minutes timeout limit, as each time a new message is published to SNS, the timeout counter is refreshed, allowing continuous execution without interruption.

 ## Configuring The Web Scraper